JavaTheNutt/final_year_project_documentation/docs/design_docs/design_doc.md

 ###### Real-Time Database

 This is the original Firebase Database offering.
 It is a simple key value store which allows data to be structured in a tree fashion.
-There is no true querying, instead event listeners are attached to a particular key, and a deep watch is maintained on the data stored below that tree.
-This is a very attractive method for storing hard and fast values that are often changed externally.
+There is no true querying, instead event listeners are attached to a particular key, and a deep watch is maintained on the data stored below that tree. (\[Google (E), 2017\](https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#google-e-2017)) This is a very attractive method for storing hard and fast values that are often changed externally.
 It would also be very useful when dealing with a component based client, as a listener attached to a small section of data could be attached to a component, and only be active while the component is active.

 ###### Cloud Firestore

 Cloud Firestore is the newest data solution offered by Firebase (04/11/17 its still in Beta).
 It acts more as a collection based database (structured like MongoDB) where the client app can store *documents* in *collections.* From the documentation it appears that this database would act like a Mongo database wrapped in a GraphQL server.
 So the server is specifically set up to perform deep queries on JSON collections.
-This provides a more robust method of querying, but at the expense of not being able to add listeners to a specific data set.
+This provides a more robust method of querying, but at the expense of not being able to add listeners to a specific data set. (\[Google (F), 2017\](https://github.com/JavaTheNutt/final\_year\_project\_documentation/blob/master/docs/design\_docs/README.md\#google-f-2017))

 ###### Chosen Solution